Frequently Asked Questions

 Note: Parents are required to remain onsite at Alton Bible Church during all three class hours.

-What is available for babies and toddlers at Thursday School?
+What is available for babies and toddlers on L.I.N.K.
+Thursdays?

 Alton Bible Church provides us with a well-equipped nursery and we provide the nurturing!
-Thursday School also offers a preschool program for little ones ages 3 to 4.
+L.I.N.K.
+Thursdays also offers a preschool program for little ones ages 3 to 4.
 Concerned that your little one might be apprehensive about the nursery?
 You might consider assisting in the nursery during your first semester with us.

-What about special needs kids at Thursday School?
+What about special needs kids on L.I.N.K.
+Thursdays?